-The helmet shall be tested on the smallest appropriate standard full-face headform.
-The headform shall be supported on a stand so that its vertical axis points downward at an angle of 135° to the direction of gravity.
+The helmet shall be tested on the smallest appropriate standard ISO full-face headform.
+The headform shall be supported on a stand so that its vertical axis points downward at an angle of 135E to the direction of gravity.
 The headform shall be oriented face down.
 The helmet shall be placed on the headform and adjusted to obtain the best configuration of the retention system.
-A wire rope shall be hooked to the edge of the helmet at the rear centerline and brought forward so that its free end hangs downward across the top of the helmet.
-An inertial hammer shall be suspended from the free end of the rope.
+An inelastic strap shall be hooked to the edge of the helmet at the rear centerline and brought forward so that its free end hangs downward across the top of the helmet.
+An inertial hammer shall be suspended from the free end of the strap.
 This inertial hammer shall enable a 4.0 kg \pm 50 g mass to be dropped through a 0.6 m guided fall in order to deliver an abrupt shock load to the headgear.
 The shock load will force the helmet to rotate forward on the headform.
 The helmet may be shifted but must remain on the headform.

-The headform shall be repositioned so that it is facing upward but with the vertical axis still oriented downward at 135° to gravity.
+The headform shall be repositioned so that it is facing upward but with the vertical axis still oriented downward at 135E to gravity.
 The helmet shall be positioned and adjusted to obtain the best configuration of the retention system.
-The wire rope/inertial hammer shall be hooked to the brow edge of the helmet at the center line so that the rope lies along the centerline and the hammer is suspended from the top of the helmet.
+The strap/inertial hammer shall be hooked to the brow edge of the helmet at the center line so that the strap lies along the centerline and the hammer is suspended from the top of the helmet.
 The shock weight shall be dropped through the 0.6 m guided fall delivering an abrupt shock load forcing the helmet to rotate rearward.
 The helmet may be shifted but must remain on the headform.

-The inertial hammer shall be such that its mass is no more than 5.0 kg including the 4.0 kg shock mass.
+The entire portion of the inertial hammer assembly that participates in the loading of the helmet shall be such that its mass is no more than 5.0 kg including the 4.0 kg shock mass.